AdrienneCallie13/Week5/README.md

 Week 5 reflection:

-Learning reflection: During this week, my focus is to think about what Vue concepts and components that I want to include in my travel website.
+Learning reflection: During this week, my focus is to decide what final Vue concepts and components that I want to include on my travel website.
 Before I implement it into my final project, I understand the concept and definition beforehand.
 After that I implement my understanding into VS code to see the result.

+Next week, I expected:

+•	To implement 2 or more vue components on the same page.
+• Implement this week learning on my final project.
+• In-depth understanding of User Inputs, Form Input Bindings, and their components.

 Task 1: